sanspanic/Snack-or-booze/conceptual.md

 ####  What are two ways of handling redirects with React Router?
 When would you use each?

-* push on windows.history object
+* push on windows.history object: used when redirecting intentionally
-* redirect component
+* redirect component: when no match for URL

 ####  What are two different ways to handle page-not-found user experiences using React Router?